dimmm931/Sms_Textbelt_Api_React_JS/README_MY.txt

 Sms Api React version.
 Uses React JS version 16.6.3 (was released on 23/10/2018),  last version is 16.13.1

+Content
+1. Install
+2.How to uplift var value from child component to Parent state, triggered on direct onClick action 3.How to uplift var value from child component to Parent state manually(without onClick), triggered in some child function by direct function calling:
+4.How to pass state from Parent to Child
+5.
+8.React Work with Form input, how to set state
+9. Set state considering setState is asynchronous

 ===============================
+1. Install
 Install React (NB: in fact,this project is installed via simple copying of old react project, because of some outdated npm features)
 1. Having NPM globally installed, go 1 folder up of desired react app 2.CLI =>